SuffolkLITLab/gatsbyLIT/README.md

 ## Structure of project

 - The **src** folder contains the code that builds the website.
 Inside you will find:
-  - The **components** folder that contains the components that build the skeleton of the website like the navigation bar at the top, the dropdown menu of categories, the footer etc.
+  - The **components** folder that contains the components which build the skeleton of the website like the navigation bar at the top, the dropdown menu of categories, the footer etc.
   - The **context** folder that contains the global variables shared among all pages (i.e. the context the website is currently in).
 These variables include the english and spanish translations.
   - The **pages** folder that contains all the pages of the website.
 Their content is fetched entirely from **contentful**.
   - The **assets** folder that contains the CSS and images used.